-A quick Italian-inspired side dish of pan-seared sweet corn with chili pepper and pecorino cheese.
-So easy and delicious!
+Easy Italian-inspired corn salad with pan-seared sweet corn, chili pepper and pecorino cheese.
+Quick and delicious!

-Here’s an idea for cooking sweet corn off the cob — It’s an Italian-inspired vegetable side dish with spicy chili, salty cheese and the sweet crunch of fresh corn kernels.
+It’s an Italian-inspired side dish — a sort of warm salad really — with red chili, salty Pecorino cheese and the sweet crunch of fresh corn kernels.

-The thing to love about this sauteed corn recipe is that thanks to red chili and sharp pecorino cheese you get a mouthful of hot, salty, and sweet all at once — yum!
+The thing to love about this simple recipe is that thanks to red chili and the sharp cheese you get hot, salty, and sweet flavors all at once — yum!